Liaobatrachus

 Liaobatrachus is considered to be the most basal member of Discoglossidae based on phylogenetic analysis.

-As frogs are rarely found as articulated skeletons in the fossil record, the discovery of this new taxon has provided important insight into anuran evolution.
+Fossil frogs are rarely found as multiple articulated skeletons, therefore the discovery of this taxon has provided important insight into anuran evolution.

 The holotype, IVPP V11525, is known from a nearly complete skeleton exposed in a dorsal view on a shale slab.
 Its total body length (from snout to vent) is estimated at approximately 94 mm.
 It differs morphologically in many respects from all other discoglossoids, including the number of presacral vertebrae (9 instead of the usual 8) and other primitive characters.
 Although it had a mosaic of primitive and derived characters, it can be unequivocally placed as the most basal taxon of the clade.
 This shows that the taxon diverged early from the stem and evolved separately as a distinct lineage by the Early Cretaceous in East Asia.